 Why Does Driving Cause Anxiety?

-But you should also know that feeling anxious when driving is entirely normal, and can be treated.
+But you should also know that feeling anxious when driving is entirely normal.

 Types of Driving Anxiety